 Another option is to cover it with the empty skin from the other half, pull a rubber band around it and keep it in a sealed container in the fridge.
 Keep in mind that avocados taste best brought back to room temperature before eating though.

-Well those are the best ways I know to ripen your avocados both fast and more naturally.
+Those are the best ways I know to ripen avocados both fast and naturally.
 One final caution to mention.
-I’ve read recommendations to microwave avocados to soften them.
+I’ve read recommendations to microwave avocados to ripen them.
 Anyone who is interested in health can probably tell this is not a good idea.

-Quickly heating the fatty acids in the fruit with microwaves could change their structure.
+Quickly heating the fatty acids in the fruit with microwaves can change their structure.
 Perhaps this is why people report that not only does this not work, it also makes them taste terrible.

-Just by thinking a few days ahead and placing your avocados near other fruit you can ripen them both quickly and naturally for a regular supply of this great tasting superfood.
+Just by thinking a few days ahead and placing them near other fruit you can ripen avocados fast as well as naturally, for a regular supply of this great tasting and uniquely healthy superfood.